These Beauty Products Still Use Formaldehyde — Here's Why You Should Care

 And while many brands that once used formaldehyde as a preservative have stopped doing so thanks to the wealth of evidence that it's not-so-great for you (Johnson & Johnson, for example), there are plenty of manufacturers that still use the stuff to cheaply preserve their products.

-To be fair, inhalation of formaldehyde in gas form is the biggest concern, according to David Pollock, an independent beauty chemist.
+To be fair, inhalation of formaldehyde in gas form is the biggest concern, notes David Pollock, an independent beauty chemist.
 "However, up to 60 percent of chemicals applied to your skin can be absorbed by your body," he says.
-While the U.S. Food and Drug Administration (FDA) has not regulated formaldehyde-releasing ingredients, the European Union has put a limit on how much formaldehyde a product can contatin (specifically, no topical formulations exceeding 2,000 parts per million of free formaldehyde in a product), says Pollock.
+While the U.S. Food and Drug Administration (FDA) doesn't require formal approval of cosmetics with formaldehyde-releasing ingredients, the European Union has straight-up banned formaldehyde in beauty products because it's a known carcinogen.
 (Related: How to Make the Switch to a Clean, Nontoxic Beauty Regimen)

 So...what should you do?

 "My opinion is that everyone should be concerned," says Dr. Shamban.
 "You are exposed to these products on a daily basis, and over time, these products can build up in fatty tissue and potentially create serious health problems."